le-doux/bitsy/docs/docs/tools/dialog/lists.md

 #### Shuffle lists

 In a shuffle list, each time you interact with this dialog in the game, a random item from the list will be chosen to display.
+The random behaviour is set up so that every item will display once before any are repeated.

 ![sequence, cycle, and shuffle lists diagram](.images/listsDiagram02.JPG)